brickbots/HandiPi/docs/build.md

 ![You're done!](https://raw.githubusercontent.com/brickbots/HandiPi/main/images/build/IMG_4385.jpeg)

 That's pretty much it!
 Install the OS of your choice and happy handheld hacking!
+Email if you have any questions or just want to share your work.